owenkizito/mathscamp-playing-cards/Markdown/Kaprekar_s Number.md

 Rearrange the digits to get the largest and smallest possible numbers these digits can make.

 Subtract the smallest number from the largest to get a new number, and carry on repeating the operation for each new number.
-You will always end up at the same number.
+You will eventually end up at the same number.

 ## Hint